shivanshkutlehria/Cloud-quiz-system/cloud-quiz-system/CLOUDQUIZ_UG_REPORT.md

 ## 2.3 Problem Definition, Goals and Objectives

-**Problem Definition:** Existing LMS platforms do not provide integrated AI-powered quiz generation from multi-format syllabus content, real-time browser-based exam proctoring, or personalised AI tutoring — creating a fragmented and inefficient assessment workflow for educational institutions.
+**Problem Definition:** Existing LMS platforms do not provide integrated AI-powered quiz generation from multi-format syllabus content, real-time browser-based exam proctoring, or personalised AI tutoring ï¿½ creating a fragmented and inefficient assessment workflow for educational institutions.

 **Goals:**
 1. Develop a unified platform that covers the complete assessment lifecycle from syllabus upload to post-quiz learning